SofianM17/Photo-Management-System/README.md

 - Register
 - Upload and delete uploaded photos
 - Name, describe, and price photos
-- Create albums from uploaded photos, and delete them
+- Create custom albums from uploaded photos and delete them
 - Upload and download pdf files for invoice management
+- Sort photos in the gallery using various sorting options

 This is a conceptual app for demonstrating user-focused interface design that uses local storage.